 bile acid sequestrants, used to lower cholesterol levels (e.g. cholestyramine)

-other medicines to lower cholesterol levels (e.g. other fibrates, nicotinic acid (also
+other medicines to lower cholesterol levels (e.g. other fibrates or nicotinic acid

 warfarin, fluindione or other drugs used to prevent blood clots

 colchicine, used for gout